DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 # Bring up the interfaces
 $ip -n red link set veth-red up
 $ip -n blue link set veth-blue up

+# Finally assign the IP address to the bridge interface
+$ip addr add 192.168.15.5/24 dev v-net-0   # Now the Linux host can reach the network in namespace red or blue via this bridge
 ```

 ## 4. Networking in Docker: